-Eventually, I started closing more janitorial jobs by outreaching to prospects more personally; moreover, word-of-mouth of our existing clients helped landing big commercial cleaning contracts with more success.
+Eventually, I started closing more janitorial jobs by outreaching to prospects more personally; moreover, word-of-mouth of our existing clients helped to land big commercial cleaning contracts with more success.

 Great conversations often start with a genuine concern

-The key to establishing successful business transaction is through quality and transparent communication.
+The key to establishing successful business transactions is through quality and transparent communication.

 You can only give solutions to the problems you understand; however, the best way to learn about challenges in an entirely new environment is by asking the right questions.